 Disadvantages:

-- Slower strength development
+- Slower strength development may not suit urgent projects.

 Choosing the Right Cement for House Construction